October 23rd, 2019 | Aptitude Tests — What Went Wrong?

 Almost every recruitment process for a large company these days requires going through a battery of aptitude tests – especially in the IT industry.
-IQ tests, emotional intelligence tests, personality tests, social skill tests.
+IQ tests, emotional intelligence tests, personality tests, and social skill tests.
 You will get tested inside and out.
-But there are at least two crucial yet chronically overlooked factors of productivity which are typically not tested in recruitment: the attention span and curiosity.
+But there are at least two crucial yet chronically overlooked factors of productivity which are typically not tested in recruitment: attention span and curiosity.

-THE ATTENTION SPAN
+THE ATTENTION SPAN.

 As a matter of fact, everyone can drink five coffees, get focused for a while, and intelligently answer questions for ten minutes at the job interview.
 With a whip over your head, you will focus and perform.
 Well, most people can do this at least.
-But, when you get job, when you are left alone at your desk for the whole day, will you stay the same focused?
+But, when you get a job when you are left alone at your desk for the whole day, will you stay the same focus?
 Or rather, will you start looking around, lurking at the window, chatting with other employees, and compulsively visiting social media every five minutes?

-According to a study from Microsoft, 2015, human attention span dropped by factor two within a decade and is now worse than in goldfish (8 seconds compared to 9 seconds).
+According to a study from Microsoft, in 2015, human attention span dropped by a factor of two within a decade and is now worse than in goldfish (8 seconds compared to 9 seconds).
 Social media addiction is a disease like any other, as using local media evokes the same dopamine loop in the brain as pathological gambling.
-Given how many people suffer from chronic distractibility with social media, I can predict that in a few years, the bare ability to reach the deep work state of mind will be so rare that professionals will list it as separate competency on their resumes.
+Given how many people suffer from chronic distractibility with social media, I can predict that in a few years, the bare ability to reach a deep work state of mind will be so rare that professionals will list it as separate competency on their resumes.

 Because of these addictive properties of social media, it requires certain self-discipline not to fall into the spiral of addiction.
-One technique for keeping self-discipline at work which I can recommend is pomodoro – the most classic way of managing time, in which you predefine slots of time for work and rest, and stick to the schedule throughout the day.
-And in pomodoro, working slots are supposed to be genuine sprints of focused, non-interrupted work.
-Classic pomodoro involves 25-minute working slots interleaved with 5-minute breaks but it was found that in fact, the perfect rhythm is 52-minute working slots versus 17-minute breaks.
+One technique for keeping self-discipline at work which I can recommend is Pomodoro – the most classic way of managing time, in which you predefine slots of time for work and rest, and stick to the schedule throughout the day.
+And in Pomodoro, working slots are supposed to be genuine sprints of focused, non-interrupted work.
+Classic Pomodoro involves 25-minute working slots interleaved with 5-minute breaks but it was found that in fact, the perfect rhythm is 52-minute working slots versus 17-minute breaks.

 The second very important aspect of productivity that current aptitude tests don’t give a grasp on, is curiosity.
-All people are naturally curious to learn — just to the varying degrees.
+All people are naturally curious to learn — just to varying degrees.
 Or rather, we are all curious about other things.
 Even if you focus on the tests during the recruitment process, how can the good results help you in being productive at work if the subject matter is not exciting to you?
-Curiosity is probably even harder to measure than the attention span, yet, as it is such a strong factor, I feel that it should be measured, or assessed, in one way or another.
+Curiosity is probably even harder to measure than attention span, yet, as it is such a strong factor, I feel that it should be measured, or assessed, in one way or another.

 Disclaimer: My company, Welcome Solutions, is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-The link to the Cal Newport’s book in this blog post is an associate link.
+The link to Cal Newport’s book in this blog post is an associate link.

 Please cite as:

 Bielczyk, N. (2019, October 23rd).
-Aptitude tests – what went wrong?
-Retrieved from https://nataliabielczyk.com/aptitude-tests-what-went-wrong/
+Aptitude Tests — What Went Wrong?
+Retrieved from https://nataliabielczyk.com/aptitude-tests-what-went-wrong

-If you would like to read more about careers (for PhDs and other white-collar professionals) and effective strategies to self-navigate in the job market, please also take a look at the blog of my company, Welcome Solutions where I write posts dedicated to these topics.
+If you would like to read more about careers (for PhDs and other white-collar professionals) and effective strategies to self-navigate in the job market, please also take a look at the blog of my company, Ontology of ValueⓇ where I write posts dedicated to these topics.